kristofersokk/local-tumbl-viewer/README.md

 This project is deployed to [tumblviewer.app](https://tumblviewer.app/) with Vercel analytics.
 Because this has MIT license, if you want you can deploy it yourself on your own page.
 A small ask, leave the about page intact.

+## Offline use

+The app has the ability to load all necessary files and work offline.
+If there's an update, then the app lets you update the app.

+The app supports installing as a standalone app.
+In desktop, install option is next to star in address bar.
+In android, either a install popup opens, or in menu choose "Add to Home screen".

 ## Issues and feature requests

 Feel free to create issues if you find bugs or if you want to request a feature.
 Or make a fork and make PR yourself.